A Cost-Effective Layout-Aware Quantum Circuit Synthesis For Triangular, Square, and Heavy-Hex Layouts: Conclusions

+This paper expands on our previous Positive Davio Lattice-based (PDL-based) circuit synthesis method \cite{lukac} and introduces new decompositions and quantum layout mappings for this method.
+These decomposed and mapped circuits are only constructed from SWAP and 3-bit Toffoli gates, without large $n$-bit Toffoli gates ($n \geq 3$), as these large gates, utilized by other methods, always have high quantum costs and are inefficient to map.

+In this research, we introduce the ``SWAT" gate, which is equivalent to one SWAP gate followed by one 3-bit Toffoli gate.
+The advantage of our SWAT gate is that it is suitable for cost-effective circuit synthesis constructed from PDLs, along with qubit routing and gates mapping onto a regular quantum layout.
+The optimization of the SWAT gate is a potential future research topic.
+To distinguish from other SWAP gates outside a SWAT gate, we defined the outside SWAP gates as ``global" and the inside SWAP gates as ``local".

+By studying contemporary quantum layouts, the square grid layout has four neighboring qubits for each qubit \cite{arute, helmer, gong}, and the heavy-hex layout has two or three neighboring qubits for qubit \cite{chamberland}.
+Due to these physical connectivity limitations for various decompositions, we introduce a new quantum ``triangular" layout.
+This triangular layout has six neighboring qubits for each qubit, and is suitable for our PDL-based circuit synthesis method since this layout does not require any additional SWAP gates.
+Although this triangular layout has not yet been fabricated in a real quantum computer, as quantum technology continues to advance, this layout could become a powerful architecture in the future.

+In addition, we introduce mappings of the connectivity among the physical qubits in a PDL-based circuit for the square grid and heavy-hex layouts.
+These mappings do not require additional global SWAP gates other than those already a part of the SWAT gates, leading to cost-effective circuits.

+To systematically test these PDL-based circuits, we investigated seven comparison examples, which demonstrate that these circuits generally have a lower Maslov cost and a lower Transpilation Quantum Cost (TQC) than those directly built from an Exclusive-or Sum of Products (ESOP) expression.
+This is especially the case for symmetric functions and ESOP expressions that would otherwise require a high number of large, cost-expensive $n$-bit Toffoli gates ($n>3$) and global SWAP gates.

-There are many potential future directions.
-The triangular layout could be expanded into 3D, a promising path for quantum layouts.
+In conclusion, there are many potential future directions.
+The triangular layout could be expanded into 3-dimensional architectures, a promising path for quantum layouts.
 Ways of reducing noise in this layout can also be studied.
-As for the Positive Davio lattice-based circuit synthesis method, similar methods for expanding to multi-output functions and with lattices based on other expansions or a combination of multiple expansions have yet to be intensively studied.
+As for our PDL-based circuit synthesis method, similar methods for expanding to multi-output functions and with lattices based on other expansions or a combination of multiple expansions have yet to be intensively studied and evaluated.